 Beetroot is peeled and boiled until fork tender – if you have a pair of latex or rubber gloves, I would strongly suggest wearing them – unless of course you like the look of magenta-colored hands.
 I just love the color of beetroot, don’t you?

 While the beetroot is boiling, the soaked Maitake mushrooms are combined with the rosemary along with a bit of broth.
 To thicken the stew, matzo meal & arrowroot is added to the Maitake mixture.

 Fresh lemon adds a hit of brightness to the overall earthy and warm stew.

 The stew is topped with turmeric quinoa – when you are not observing Passover, rice can be substituted for the quinoa.
 The color contrast, in my opinion, is just beautiful.

 Beetroot & Maitake Stew would make a beautiful addition to any Passover Table.

 It was a wonderful experience learning about Passover and Kosher Cooking.
 I want to thank Tori for this opportunity, and I hope you have a chance to try this wonderful stew and enjoy it as much as I did.

-- 6 small red beets (about 1 lb.)-peeled and cut into sixths
+- 1 lb red beets-peeled and cut into sixths (about 6)

 - 3 cloves garlic, finely chopped